 Nutrition is an important topic that many junior (and senior) doctors do not know much about.

-Case 2 – As a junior doctor you find that one of your regular blood tests have come back for a patient on TPN and you find that the potassium is low at 2.8, the magnesium is 0.6 and the phosphate is 0.5.
+As a junior doctor you find that one of your regular blood tests has come back for a patient on TPN and you find that the potassium is low at 2.8, the magnesium is 0.6 and the phosphate is 0.5.
 What do you think has occurred and what is the appropriate management?

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.